jeffpar/pcjs/blog/_posts/2023/2023-03-07-decompression-depression.md

 ### Returning to the ARC of My Story

-Getting back to those `CUE.ARC` archives that I couldn't decompress, I wondered if I was simply using an incorrect version of `ARC` or `PKXARC`.
-But `PKXARC` version 3.5 recognized all the compression methods being used, including the infamous "squash" method:
+Getting back to those `CUE.ARC` archives that I couldn't decompress, `PKXARC` version 3.5 recognized all the compression methods being used, including the infamous "squash" method:

 	C:\TMP>PKXARC -V CUE